Content Produced in Partnership with Visit Colorado Springs

 Marvel at the Paint Mines Interpretive Park

-One of my favorite lesser known spots in Colorado, the Paint Mines are under an hour from Colorado Springs in Calhoun.
+One of my favorite lesser known spots in Colorado, the Paint Mines are under an hour from Colorado Springs in Calhoun and a great day trip.
 They look like a mini Badlands, full of colorful hoodoos, spires, and crazy rock formations.
 Native Americans used the clay for painting (hence the name), and the area displays evidence of human life as far back as 9,000 years.
 It’s a flat, easy stroll (a little over a mile) for epic landscapes and better photos.

 Get Your Adrenaline Pumping at Royal Gorge Bridge & Park

-Another great day trip from Colorado Springs, Royal Gorge (a little over an hour drive) is the highest suspension bridge in America.
-Most come to raft under the bridge, but you can also ride the gondola, skycoaster, or record-setting zipline to see Royal Gorge from sky, land, and water.
+Another great day trip or weekend getaway from Colorado Springs, Royal Gorge (a little over an hour drive) is the highest suspension bridge in America.
+Most come to raft under the bridge, but you can also climb the via ferrata or ride the gondola, skycoaster, or record-setting zipline to see Royal Gorge from sky, land, and water.

-There are dozens of highly rated restaurants in Colorado Springs (including a number of popular Denver offshoots), but here are a few of the more unique, standout dining experiences.
+There are dozens of highly-rated restaurants in Colorado Springs (including a number of popular Denver offshoots), but here are a few of the more unique, standout dining experiences.
+You can also get a taste for the town on a food tour.

 King’s Chef Diner – It’s hard to miss a bright purple castle, but isn’t that the point?
 A historical landmark since 1956, what started as a tiny 13-seat diner has since expanded to two locations in the area.
 Known for their monster portions, King’s Chef actually offer dishes in ½ and ¼ size options because their plates are so enormous.
 Featured on “Outrageous Food” on the Food Network, if you’re looking for a place to try traditional Colorado green chile, theirs is award-winning.